themanyone/crap/README.md

 replacement for `sed`, nor do they supersede other preprocessor directives.
 But they could change things up.
 Up to 100 replacements per line, defined in `crap.h`.
-Rules may be added to `crap`'s source code for all users, or embedded into individual transaction units where desired.
-Embedded `#replace` rules do not persist across transaction units, so do not put them in headers and expect them to work everywhere.
+Rules may be added to `crap`'s source code for all users, or embedded into individual `crap` files where desired.
+Embedded `#replace` rules do not cross file boundaries, so do not put them in headers and expect them to work elsewhere.

 **What isn't `crap`?** The C programming language.
 Compilers like the Gnu C Compiler (GCC), TinyCC, most other free software.
 Mention of tools and